deluxateer/delux-toolkit-express/README.md

 *

 ## Issues
-* add some of the [sass-boilerplate](https://github.com/HugoGiraudel/sass-boilerplate) to our code
 * find ways to additional style-guide rules into your scss-linter
 * gulp-eslint will not:
   * target all js files in all subdirectories except node_modules and dist/